malvads/KeyBlocker/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if applicable).
+This project is licensed under the Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details (if applicable).